EDUCBA Logo

 Let’s see the following process to add it:

-The service provided by Google is Google AdSense, PageSpeed Insights, and Google Search Console which enables to create of a dashboard based on Google as the data source.
-Let’s see how to get started initially to install and activate the plugin Site Kit by Google for that just click on the Start Setup button.
+The service provided by Google is Google AdSense, PageSpeed Insights, and Google Search Console, which enables the creation of a dashboard based on Google as the data source.
+Let’s see how to start installing and activating the plugin Site Kit by Google.
+For that, click on the Start Setup button.

 WordPress Google Analytics - Start Setup

-Once the process gets over, we need to connect the Website to the Analytic Account.
-We required the following steps to confirm the possessor of the domain and grant the admittance to Google to access the data and group the service you prefer including WordPress.
+Once the process ends, we must connect the Website to the Analytic Account.
+We require the following steps to confirm the possessor of the domain and grant admittance to Google to access the data and group the service you prefer, including WordPress.

 confirm the possessor of the domain

-Once connected successfully with Google Account then we can be able to visualize the data from Google Analytics with the entire services activated directly in the dashboard.
+Once connected successfully with Google Account, we can visualize the data from Google Analytics with the complete services activated directly in the dashboard.

 Let’s see what it looks like: